 While the extra money has to be welcomed we must also accept it’s a paltry, tokenistic sum.
 Not least because mental illness is one of the few problems that seems to increase the more money is thrown at it.

 In Scotland, one in four (maybe even three) people will experience a diagnosable mental health problem each year.

 Anxiety and depression are the most common, but others include schizophrenia, personality disorders, eating disorders and dementia.
 While medicines for people suffering anxiety are being prescribed less, behavioural disorders like ADHD are becoming more common.
+To truly be able to manage their mental health, these individuals will need to have access to trained medical professionals, like psychologists that may have found their inspiration in helping others by somewhere like Upskilled as if they are able to talk through their problems, they may feel a better sense of relief than using prescriptions alone.
+However, having access to these services may solely depend on how much money they will receive.
 The Scottish Association for Mental Health estimated the total cost, both social and economic, of mental illness in Scotland to be in the region of £10.7 billion for 2009/10.

 Perhaps most worryingly, the rate of suicide in Scotland remains higher than that of most of Western Europe (though perhaps declining among males at last).

 The figure below measures sense of well-being according to 14 categories (with a maximum score of 70).

 Unsurprisingly, those living in poverty have a lower level of mental wellbeing, and visit doctors more often, for conditions such as depression and anxiety.
 They are more likely to adopt coping strategies that compound their problems, such as alcohol and substance misuse as well as poor lifestyle and diet, more so than those who hail from more well-off back grounds.